Get to Know The Bridge

 Punit Patel is one of our amazing Community Cafe volunteers who has been volunteering at The Bridge Homelessness to Hope for the past six months.

 Volunteering to Punit means giving back to people who are in need, and he loves nothing more than socialising with the guests, staff and fellow volunteers when he comes in to help out in the kitchen.
-The Bible has also been a considerable influence for him as it talks about homelessness, and this has encouraged him to help those who are in need.
+Religious literature has also been a considerable influence for him as it talks about homelessness, and this has encouraged him to help those who are in need.

 Punit has just completed his Level 1 Food Hygiene Certificate and hopes that volunteering at The Bridge will help build his confidence, both personally and professionally.